S. B. Joel's cricket team in South Africa in 1924–25

-S. B. Joel's XI cricket team in South Africa in 1924–25 was a team of English cricketers which toured South Africa between November 1924 and February 1925 and played 14 first-class cricket matches and seven other games.
+S. B. Joel's XI was a team of English cricketers that toured South Africa between November 1924 and February 1925 and played 14 first-class matches and seven other games.
 The tour was an unofficial one: an official tour of Australia organised by the Marylebone Cricket Club took place at the same time.

-The tour was financed by the South African cricket authorities with assistance from the wealthy Anglo-South African financier, Solomon Joel; at the time, it was generally referred to as "the Hon.
-L. H. Tennyson's XI" after the team captain, Lionel Tennyson.
+The tour was financed by the South African cricket authorities with assistance from the wealthy Anglo-South African financier Solomon Joel; at the time, it was generally referred to as "the Hon.
+L. H. Tennyson's XI" after the team's captain, Lionel Tennyson.